Giant magnetoelectric effect in pure manganite-manganite heterostructures: Analytic treatment

 where $D(z)$ is the electric displacement and is given by

-with $+$ ($-$) sign for LMO (SMO) side.
-Furthermore, $\rho(z)$ is the charge density, $e$ the charge of a hole, $\epsilon$ the dielectric constant, ${\rm E}_{ext}$ an external electric field along the z-direction, and $L$ the thickness of the LMO (SMO) layers.
+with $+$ ($-$) sign for LMO (CMO) side.
+Furthermore, $\rho(z)$ is the denisity of minority charges (i.e., holes on LMO side and electrons on SMO side), $e$ the charge of a hole, $\epsilon$ the dielectric constant, ${\rm E}_{\rm ext}$ an external electric field along the z-direction, and $L$ the thickness of the LMO (CMO) layers.

-The ground state energy per unit area [corresponding to the effective Hamiltonian of Eq. (\ref{H_eff})] can be written, in the continuum approximation, as a functional of $\rho(z)$ for both LMO and SMO as follows:
+The ground state energy per unit area [corresponding to the effective Hamiltonian of Eq. (\ref{H_pol})] can be written, in the continuum approximation, as a functional of $\rho(z)$ for both LMO and CMO as follows: